Are You Really Listening?

 I am reflecting on a meeting I facilitated last week with three C-suite executives, and I am appreciating the experience because I am reminded of the importance of listening.

-My meeting was at a high growth, very successful technology company.
-At this company, change is constant as is a heavy workload.
+My meeting was at a very successful high-growth technology company.
+At this company, change is constant, as is a heavy workload.
 Listening is one of the most important skills that a leader can use to bring efficiency to their communication.
-It is also one of the most desired by employees.
+It is also one of the skills most desired by employees.
 Everyone wants to be heard and listened to.

 For example, in my meeting last week, each executive had a listening filter.
-One was “listening to fix” and he kept presenting solutions prematurely.
-Another was “listening to control” by trying to direct the conversation to her most important topic.
-The third individual was “listening to avoid conflict” by offering positive comments to anything that was said.
+One was listening to fix, and he kept presenting solutions prematurely.
+Another was listening to control by trying to direct the conversation to her most important topic.
+The third executive was listening to avoid conflict by offering positive comments to anything that was said.

-They became curious and realized that they were doing the same, not really listening to each other.
+They became curious and realized they were doing the same – not really listening to each other.
 We all smiled at our awareness, immediately connected, and created possibilities for innovative solutions.
 We were having more fun.

+How about you?
 Are you REALLY listening?

 “Consciously listening is a way to give attention to others.
 Leaders can show care by being masterful listeners.
 It can change the way you are perceived and how you connect with others.
 It speeds up the productivity of everyone involved in a project.
 It is also one of the most desired leadership traits by employees.” – from Chapter 10: Masterful Listening